 You may have heard about vaping, but what exactly is it?
-According to the Center on Addiction, vaping is inhaling and exhaling the aerosol, or vapor, produced by an e-cigarette.
+According to the Partnership to End Addiction, vaping is inhaling and exhaling the aerosol, or vapor, produced by an e-cigarette.
 E-cigarettes are electronic devices that heat a liquid and produce an aerosol.
 They come in many shapes and sizes.
 Some e-cigarettes look like traditional tobacco products, like cigarettes, cigars, and pipes.
 Others look like USB drives or pens.
 Larger e-cigarettes have tanks and don’t look like traditional tobacco products.
 Most e-cigarettes have a battery, a heating element, and a reservoir to hold liquid.

 E-cigarettes are called many different names:

 E-cigarettes work by creating aerosol or vapor by heating a liquid.
 This liquid usually contains nicotine, along with flavoring and other chemicals.
 The liquid is often called e-juice, e-liquid, vape liquid, or vape juice.
 E-cigarette users inhale the aerosol into their lungs.
 Bystanders can also inhale the aerosol second hand when an e-cigarette user exhales.

 Read on for five reasons why vaping is unsafe for kids, teens, and young adults.

 Nicotine is the addictive drug found in tobacco products, including e-cigarettes.
 A Centers for Disease Control and Prevention study found that 99% of e-cigarettes sold in the U.S. contained nicotine.
 Even products with labels that didn’t state that the products contained nicotine and products specifically saying that they didn’t have nicotine were found to contain nicotine.

 Nicotine is harmful to the adolescent brain, which keeps developing until age 25.
 Using nicotine can affect the parts of the brain that control attention, learning, mood, and impulse control.